-Ziya Meral is a British and Turkish researcher.
-He specialises on politics and foreign policies of Turkey and Middle East, and thematic issues surrounding interaction of religion with global affairs, and issues of defence and security.
-He is a Resident Fellow at the UK Army's new Centre for Historical Analysis and Conflict Research - a civilian and military think tank providing independent analysis and research on defence and security based at the Royal Military Academy Sandhurst.
+Dr Ziya Meral is a British and Turkish researcher.
+He specialises on politics and foreign policies of Turkey and Middle East, thematic issues surrounding interaction of religion with global affairs, and British defence and security.
+He is a Senior Resident Fellow at the UK Army's new Centre for Historical Analysis and Conflict Research - a civilian and military think tank providing independent analysis and research on defence and security based at the Royal Military Academy Sandhurst.
 He is also a Senior Associate Fellow at the Royal United Services Institute.
-He is also the Director of the Centre on Religion and Global Affairs, based in London, Accra and Beirut.
+He is also the Director of the Centre on Religion and Global Affairs, based in London and Beirut.
 He regularly serves as an advisor and consultant to various projects, companies and as a board member to charitable initiatives in the UK and Middle East.

 He is a frequent commentator in international and British media, including live television interviews on Al Jazeera, France 24, MSNBC, BBC programs; and interviews on BBC World Service radio and BBC Radio's flagships programs including the Today Programme, and have been interviewed by leading newspapers including the Financial Times and the New York Times.
 He travels widely to lecture and delivered talks at leading diplomatic and academic institutions and conferences around the world.
 These have included expert statements and talks at the UK House of Commons and House of Lords, the U.S. Congress, Danish Parliament, US Sate Department, UK Foreign and Commonwealth Office, UK Department for International Development, and the NATO Defense College.